AgonConsole8/agon-docs/docs/MOS-API.md

 In general, to read and/or write files files, it is recommended to use the MOS file APIs as these will automatically handle system variables and file paths.
 MOS file APIs use a "file handle" to reference an open file, whereas the FatFS APIs expect a pointer to a `FIL` structure.
 You can get a `FIL` structure for a MOS file handle by using the [`mos_getfil` API](#0x19-mos_getfil).
 This will allow you to use the FatFS APIs directly if you need to, but in most cases it is recommended to use the MOS file APIs.
 It is planned that future versions of MOS (beyond 3.0) will support using the MOS file APIs to open data streams other than files, such as the serial UART, I2C devices, and the VDP connection.
 This will allow you to use the same APIs to read/write data across different all data streams.

 Please note that MOS 3.0 [system variables](mos/System-Variables.md) are a distinct and different feature from [system state information (sysvars)](#sysvars).
 Some older code and documentation may use the term "system variables" to refer to sysvars.

+As of MOS 3.0 the standard for APIs that will either return or require a 32-bit value is to use a pointer to the value in a register.
+Care should be taken to ensure that the pointer is pointing to a valid 4-byte block of memory.
+There are two older APIs that date back to MOS 1.03, namely `mos_ that use a different approach and return a 32-bit value spread across two registers, with the lower 24-bits in one register and the upper byte in a separate register.
+As this is not friendly to Z80 code

 The following MOS commands are supported: